nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Performing Correlation Validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To perform correlation validation using multiple items, use the :java:extdoc:`@AssertTrue <javax.validation.constraints.AssertTrue>` annotation of Bean Validation.
+To perform correlation validation using multiple items, use the :java:extdoc:`@AssertTrue <jakarta.validation.constraints.AssertTrue>` annotation of Bean Validation.

 Implementation examples
   In this example, it has been verified that the email address and the confirmation email address match.